instadeepai/jumanji/docs/environments/cvrp.md

 ## Registered Versions 📖
-- `CVRP20-v0`, CVRP problem with 20 nodes (randomly generated), maximum capacity of 30, and maximum demand of 10.
+- `CVRP-v1`: CVRP problem with 20 randomly generated nodes, a maximum capacity of 30, a maximum demand for each node of 10 and a dense reward function.
-- `CVRP50-v0`, CVRP problem with 50 nodes (randomly generated), maximum capacity of 40, and maximum demand of 10.
-- `CVRP100-v0`, CVRP problem with 100 nodes (randomly generated), maximum capacity of 50, and maximum demand of 10.
-- `CVRP125-v0`, CVRP problem with 125 nodes (randomly generated), maximum capacity of 55, and maximum demand of 10.
-- `CVRP150-v0`, CVRP problem with 150 nodes (randomly generated), maximum capacity of 60, and maximum demand of 10.